about us...

 The Family Mead Connection

-Amrita Park Meadery is continuing a tradition of high-level mead making started by Andy’s grandfather, Denis “POPPO” Coates, in 1934 when he was 14.
+Amrita Park Meadery is continuing a tradition of award winning mead making started by Andy’s grandfather, Denis “POPPO” Coates, in 1934 when he was 14.

-Dennis Coates started tending bees as part of his and his father’s small market garden and fell in love with beekeeping.
-He also discovered mead at this early stage and became passionate about developing his skills and techniques as a mead maker (Mazer).
+Denis Coates started tending bees as part of his family’s small market garden and quickly developed a lifelong passion for beekeeping.
+He also discovered mead at an early age and became passionate about developing his skills as a mead maker, known traditionally as a mazer.

 Poppo Coates joined the British Navy during the war and served on several ships, including HMS Matchless, before returning to his bees and mead-making after the war.